Vivekanand-s-naik/Project-VisionPro/README.md

 Classroom Automation

 Auto-rotating stand for seamless facial recognition across all classroom rows.

+👾How To Run
+install all required library and start yarn  in terminal.
+Then open terminal and run the main.py and make sure to load the dataset since you need to prepare your own dataset as per your requirement

 🛠️ Tech Stack
 Frontend: HTML, CSS, JavaScript
 Backend: Python (Flask/Django)